Azure/aks-engine/docs/kubernetes/windows.md

 ## Next Steps

-For more resources on Windows and ACS-Engine, continue reading:
+For more resources on Windows and AKS Engine, continue reading:

 - [Customizing Windows Deployments](windows-details.md#customizing-windows-deployments)
 - [More Examples](windows-details.md#more-examples)